hixio-mh/epg-old/README.md

 **Use the Compressed option to save data and time on importing XMLTV.**

+# New Channels on the provider?

+I only monitor Astro channels (because I actually own an Astro STB).
+Special Channels are added at the period (such as Stay Home Concert is added on the guide from April 14 to June 9).

+If theres new channels added to the other providers, [Submit an issue here and tag it "New Channel"](https://github.com/weareblahs/epg/issues/new).
+I'll check it weekly (or daily if I can).

 # How to use
 1. Get your M3U file ready